torenj/Logger/readme.txt

 pip install scikit-image
 pip install imutils

-sh setupEnvironment.sh

 Normal use
-1. start ContextLogger
+1. open ContextLogger.app
 2. do the sequence
-3. stop the ContextLogger
+3. stop the ContextLogger in GUI
-4. open terminal in the git workspace
+4. open terminal in the git workspace where the ExternalFiles are
-5. sh getInputFiles.sh
-6. sh postProcessing.sh
+5. sh postProcessing.sh
-7. open output
+6. open output

 repeat :)